MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/inf2cat.md

     WindowsVersionList [/nocat] [/verbose] [/?] [other switches]
 ```

-> [!TIP]
+The Inf2Cat tool is located in the Program Files\\Windows Kits\\8.0\\bin\\x86 or Program Files (x86)\\Windows Kits\\8.0\\bin\\x86 folder of the WDK.

+## Troubleshooting

-> If you see `DriverVer set to a date in the future` when building your driver, change your driver package project settings so that Inf2Cat sets `/uselocaltime`.
+If you see `DriverVer set to a date in the future` when building your driver, change your driver package project settings so that Inf2Cat sets `/uselocaltime`.
 To do so, use **Configuration Properties->Inf2Cat->General->Use Local Time**.
 Now both [Stampinf](stampinf-command-options.md) and Inf2Cat use local time.

-The Inf2Cat tool is located in the Program Files\\Windows Kits\\8.0\\bin\\x86 or Program Files (x86)\\Windows Kits\\8.0\\bin\\x86 folder of the WDK.
+If you see `An attempt was made to load a program with an incorrect format.
+(Exception from HRESULT: 0x8007000B) Signability test failed.`, try one of these workarounds:

+1. Set the project's inf2cat settings to `/nocat` and run inf2cat manually.
+2. Delete `inf2cat.exe.manifest` from the `\x86` folder of the active WDK to cause the tool to run in Visual Studio.

 ## Switches and Arguments